risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-kafka.md

 CREATE TABLE table1 (PRIMARY KEY(id))
 ```

-## Read schemas from Schema Registry
+## Read schemas from Confluent Schema Registry

 Confluent and [Karapace](https://aiven.io/docs/products/kafka/karapace) Schema Registry provide a serving layer for your metadata.
 They provide a RESTful interface for storing and retrieving your schemas.

-RisingWave supports reading schemas from a Schema Registry.
-The latest schema will be retrieved from the specified Schema Registry using the `TopicNameStrategy` strategy when the `CREATE SOURCE` statement is issued.
+RisingWave supports reading schemas from a Confluent Schema Registry.
+The latest schema will be retrieved from the specified Confluent Schema Registry using the `TopicNameStrategy` strategy when the `CREATE SOURCE` statement is issued.
 Then the schema parser in RisingWave will automatically determine the columns and data types to use in the source.

-To specify the Schema Registry, add this clause to a `CREATE SOURCE` statement.
+To specify the Confluent Schema Registry, add this clause to a `CREATE SOURCE` statement.

 ```sql
 ENCODE data_encode (